DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 * have the health and physical capacity to train to teach
 * undergo safeguarding and criminal record checks carried out by your training provider or employer
-* show your training provider you meet their standards for maths and English (you’ll usually have to show you’ve passed an English language test, for example, the [International English Language Testing System (IELTS)](https://www.ielts.org/), [Test of English as a Foreign Language (TOEFL)](https://www.ets.org/toefl), or [C2 Proficiency, formerly known as Cambridge English: Proficiency (CPE)](https://www.cambridgeenglish.org/exams-and-tests/proficiency/))
+* show your training provider you meet their standards for maths and English (you’ll usually have to show you’ve passed an [English language test](#meeting-the-standard-for-written-and-spoken-english)

 ### Get help applying for teacher training